jergason/blog/posts/browser-code-sharing-is-terribad.md

 right.

 This post isn't about things that are awesome and sane and right.
-It is about something that painful and terrible and wrong.
+It is about something that is painful and terrible and wrong.
 Sharing code for the browser sucks.
 Its suckiness is even worse because sharing code in node is so good.
-It is fluffy unicorns-good to the flaming rabid human-sized ant-monsters-bad of the browser.
+It is fluffy unicorns good to the flaming rabid human-sized ant-monsters bad of the browser.

 ## Who Cares?

 What you make easy affects what people do.
-Sure, you *can* share code, but how many more libraries never started or died inside someone's project directory because they couldn't do something as simple as `npm publish .`?
+Sure, sharing browser code is *possible*, but how many browser libraries have died inside a project directory because the author couldn't do something as simple as `npm publish .` to share them?

 Bad client-side code charing also encourages reinventing the wheel.
-If the barrier to using someone else's code is high enough, you are likely to shrug your shoulders and bang out the code yourself.
+If the barrier to using someone else's code is high enough, you are more likely to shrug your shoulders and bang out the code yourself.

 ## No Browser Code Sharing